mhcoffin/fugalist-docs/content/docs/tool/assignment-tab/header.md

   your instrument supports: _pizzicato_, _fluttertongue_, etc.

 {{< hint info >}}
 Every axis has a _Normal_ technique.
-_Normal_ is not an actual playing technique.
+_Normal_ is not an actual Dorico playing technique.
 _Normal_  means "no other playing technique from this group is active".
 For example, under **Length**, _Normal_ means "none of _staccato_, _staccatissimo_, _tenuto_, or _staccato-tenuto_
 are active."
 {{< /hint >}}

 The last column of the header allows you to do bulk sound assignment,